BernhardPosselt/presentations/slides/selenium.md

 # How to Create and Reset Test Data

+Selenium libraries are available for many languages, so it does not matter where you run the test suite from.

 * Run your tests either from the backend so that you can use database transactions
 * Connect to your database in your test suite and reset the relevant data
 * Use an API client to create/delete data